Disc0rdantMel0dy/Krabby_Patty/readme.md

       - Installation of the **.NET desktop development pack** (red) is required for the workshop work.
       - Installation of the **Desktop Development with C++** (purple) is recommended if you wish to continue using the host for malware development.
       ![Component Installation for Visual Studio](Visual_Studio_Setup_1.png)
+      - **Please install this prior to guild night as the download is around 15GB**
 ## Acknowledgements and Further Reading
 This content would not have been possible without many folks along the way who helped me with my maldev journey.
 Its far too many to list so thank you all.